 The trail crosses a side-drainage and climbs straight up the steep hillside.
 The trail is well-defined.
 Near the top, the trail is less well-defined and climbs a few sections of steep, loose rock/dirt.
 Be careful of partner-generated rockfall.
 In the last few years, a few lengths of fixed rope sometimes make the final, steep sections faster and less-scary.
 Ascend to the road.

 Back to the West Rim Trailhead

 At the top of the MIA Route is a logging road.
 Turn left (south) and hike about 200 feet (60 m) to the top of the hill.
 The exit road goes up and right.
-You may want to visit the picnic area with water coming from a pipe (The Pipe Spring), that is 200 feet (60m) ahead on the main road.
+You may want to visit the picnic area with water coming from a pipe (Pipe Spring) that is 200 feet (60m) ahead on the main road.
 The water is not drinkable.

 From the top of the hill, hike up.
 Follow the roads, generally north and west, but always up, to the West Rim Trailhead.
 Allow a half-hour for the top half of the MIA Route and an hour for the roadwalk back to the trailhead.
 First time MIA'ers are likely to take longer.

 I have descended this canyon at least three times.